rchaser53/application-services/docs/rfcs/sync-manager.md

 * Enforce constraints necessary to ensure the entire ecosystem is not subject to undue load.
-For example, this component should ignore attempts to sync continiously, or to sync when the services have requested backoff.
+For example, this component should ignore attempts to sync continuously, or to sync when the services have requested backoff.

 * Manage the "clients" collection - we probably can't ignore this any longer, especially for bookmarks (as desktop will send a wipe command on bookmark